-When patients have difficult-to-mange symptoms like pain, shortness of breath, nausea, vomiting or anxiety, they may need Crisis Care (skilled nursing care in their own home) or General Inpatient Care in Hospice House.
-By coming to Hospice House these patients can avoid costly hospital admissions yet still have frequent interventions and assessments by our nurses and physicians.
+When patients have difficult-to-mange symptoms like pain, shortness of breath, nausea, vomiting or anxiety, they may need Crisis Care (skilled nursing care in their own home) or General Inpatient Care in Hospice Inpatient Unit (HIPU).
+By coming to Hospice Inpatient Unit (HIPU) these patients can avoid costly hospital admissions yet still have frequent interventions and assessments by our nurses and physicians.
 However, Medicare only covers short stays (a few days) of Crisis Care or General Inpatient Care and requires a plan to transition your loved one back home or to an extended care facility.